‘Life is because of the Gods; with their sacrifice they gave us life, which nourishes life’

 A Meriah Post in the Center of the Village

 The Kondhs of Odisha constitute several clans within the tribe; however the most prominent are three, the Desia Kondh, the Kutia Kondh and the Dongoria Kondh.
 Kutias are named after their house plans, which is about 2 feet below the level of village road.
-They believe that in remote past they had emerged from a hole or kuti in the earth near Guma village in modern Gajapati District.
+They believe that in remote past they had emerged from a hole or kuti in the earth near Guma village in Belghar region.
 Their home is a wooden structure with a low roof and an excavated floor to make up for it.

 Also Read Here: